-This map represents a fortified called with "motte" bailey.
-The Normans used them to impose their presence in a region they conquered or wanted to pacify.
-The bailey is entered after crossing the ditch on removable bridge and passing through a gate under a tower.
+This map represents a fortified called "motte" with its bailey.
+The Normans used them to impose their presence in a region they had conquered or wanted to pacify.
+The bailey is entered after crossing the ditch on a removable bridge and passing through a gate under a tower.
 A ramp gives access to the mound and is defended by two bascule gates at each end.
 The watchtower at the top is designed to monitor the surrounding area.